Why Bitcoin? Necessity and Desirability of Wealth Transfer

 This is where things can get very dangerous for everyone involved.
 We simply do not know where the breaking point is, at which the whole arrangement falls apart.
 At some point, however, the zombie economy jig will be up.
 We just don’t know exactly when:

 “The most important concern when it comes to negative interest rates is that we do not know at which point people, corporations or financial institutions will want to sell all their bonds and bank deposits and demand cash instead.
-We don’t know where the lower bound is, and inadvertently reaching this point could be bad for the trust and smooth functioning of the financial system.”
-(World Economic Forum)
+We don’t know where the lower bound is, and inadvertently reaching this point could be bad for the trust and smooth functioning of the financial system,” said the World Economic Forum.

 As mentioned earlier, wealth can not be created or destroyed; it simply moves, like energy, from one place and form to another.
 Wealth will not disappear when the economy reaches this theoretical “lower bound,” but it will move elsewhere.